5 of the Best Gacha Games on Android

 Gacha games are some of the most popular out there.
 From Puzzle & Dragons, to Heroes Rush, to Dragon Ball Z Dokkan Battle, they are a mainstay of Android gaming.
 However, as popular as they are, there is no shortage of terrible gacha games out there.
 Some lack any sort of gameplay, others constantly push players to spend more and more money.
 This is a list of 5 of the best gacha games on Android, sorting the excellent titles from games that are nothing more than attempts to cash in on a popular genre.

 Opinions on gacha games will always differ as one of the most important things in a gacha game is how compelling the items or characters players collect are.
 Some might find a love game like Captain Tsubasa Dream Team because they can collect characters from an old school Manga/Anime series that they’re passionate about.
 Others might prefer a game like Lord of Dice with its wide range of original character designs.
-This list focuses on games that have are some combination of the following: free to play friendly, active, good underlying gameplay mechanics, broad appeal.
+This list focuses on games that are some combination of the following: free to play friendly, active (updates and/or community), good underlying gameplay mechanics, broad appeal.

 Here are the 5 of the best gacha games, in no particular order: